FFmpeg/FFV1/ffv1.md

 PDF:$$\lceil a \rceil$$   the smallest integer greater than or equal to a RFC:ceil(a)               the largest integer less than or equal to a

+sign(a)               extracts the sign of a number, i.e. if a < 0 then -1, else if a > 0 then 1, else 0

 abs(a)                the absolute value of a, i.e. abs(a) = sign(a)*a

 log2(a)               the base-two logarithm of a